-The teacher education program at TNCC was implemented in 2003 to address a significant gap in pre- and in-service opportunities available to current and prospective teacher education students and teachers on the Virginia Peninsula.
-TNCC joined with ODU to fill this gap and address the shortage of teachers by developing programs for professional educators in sciences, mathematics, special education, elementary education (PreK-6), and social studies, These areas are identified by the Virginia Department of Education as critical shortages.
+The teacher education program at Thomas Nelson was implemented in 2003 to address a significant gap in pre-service and in-service opportunities available to current and prospective teacher education students and teachers on the Virginia Peninsula.
+Thomas Nelson joined with Old Dominion University to fill this gap and address the shortage of teachers by developing programs for professional educators in sciences, mathematics, social studies, elementary education (PreK-6) and special education.
+These areas are identified by the Virginia Department of Education as having critical shortages.

-- College Students: The articulations agreements at TNCC (and ODU) in teacher preparation include: PreK-6, PreK-3 with a concentration in special education, and secondary mathematics and science teacher education.
+- College Students: The articulations agreements at Thomas Nelson (and ODU) in teacher preparation include: PreK-6, PreK-3 with a concentration in special education, and secondary mathematics and science teacher education.

-- High School Students: The agreements also support a program for joint admission to TNCC and ODU for high school students in the cities of Hampton, Poquoson, Newport News, Williamsburg/James City and, York counties who are accepted into the teacher preparation program in science and mathematics.
-These students can complete their associate’s degree at TNCC and continue at ODU, without interruption, for their bachelor’s and teaching licensure.
-Similar arrangements are available to TNCC students interested in the science and mathematics teacher education programs.
+- High School Students: The agreements also support a program for joint admission to Thomas Nelson and ODU for high school students in the cities of Hampton, Poquoson, Newport News, Williamsburg/James City and York counties who are accepted into the teacher preparation program in science and mathematics.
+These students can complete their associate’s degree at Thomas Nelson and continue at ODU, without interruption, for their bachelor’s and teaching licensure.
+Similar arrangements are available to Thomas Nelson students interested in the science and mathematics teacher education programs.

 - Career Switchers: For information about career switchers, visit the Virginia Community College System’s Career Switcher website.